Ishaan1103/CODETECH-task1/README.md

-By ishaan Rana
+By ishaan Rana <br>
-Please make a API key from Open Weather Api and paste it
+Please make a API key from Open Weather Api and paste it in task 2 Script.js